GabrielAlmeidaFlores/AWS-Certified-Associate/Exam Questions/AWS Certified Developer Associate.md

 ### Explanation

+#### **Purpose of Testing AWS API Calls Locally**

-- **Option B** is correct because it allows the developer to configure AWS credentials locally using the AWS CLI (`aws configure --profile`) and then use those credentials when invoking the Lambda function locally with the `sam local invoke --profile` command.
-This ensures that the Lambda function can make AWS API calls using the test AWS account credentials.
+The developer needs to test the Lambda function locally while allowing it to make AWS API calls using the AWS SDK.
+This requires configuring AWS credentials for the test AWS account.

+#### **Why this option is correct**

+- **AWS CLI Configuration**: The `aws configure` command allows the developer to set up a profile with AWS credentials (access key and secret key) for the test AWS account.
+- **Profile Usage**: By using the `--profile` option with the `sam local invoke` command, the developer can specify the profile to use for AWS API calls during local testing.
+- **Secure and Flexible**: This approach avoids hardcoding credentials in the `template.yml` file and allows the developer to switch between different profiles for different environments (e.g., test, production).

+#### **Why other options are incorrect**

-- **Option A** is incorrect because hardcoding credentials in the `template.yml` file is not a secure practice and is not recommended.
+- **Option A**: Hardcoding credentials in the `template.yml` file is not secure and is not recommended.
+Credentials should be managed separately using the AWS CLI or environment variables.
-- **Option C** is incorrect because setting an IAM role in the `template.yml` file does not apply to local testing.
+- **Option C**: Setting an IAM role in the `template.yml` file does not apply to local testing.
 Local testing requires explicit credentials to be provided.
-- **Option D** is incorrect because the `--parameter-overrides` option is used to override CloudFormation template parameters, not to provide AWS credentials for local testing.
+- **Option D**: The `--parameter-overrides` option is used to override CloudFormation template parameters, not to provide AWS credentials for local testing.

+#### **Key Takeaways**

+- **AWS CLI Configuration**: Use `aws configure` to set up a profile with AWS credentials for the test AWS account.
+- **Profile Usage**: Use the `--profile` option with `sam local invoke` to specify the profile for AWS API calls during local testing.
+- **Security**: Avoid hardcoding credentials in the `template.yml` file or other configuration files.

-Using the `aws configure` command and the `--profile` option with `sam local invoke` is the recommended and secure way to test AWS API calls locally.
+By adding a **test profile** using the `aws configure` command and running AWS SAM with the `--profile` option, the developer can securely test the Lambda function locally while allowing it to make AWS API calls.

 </details>